ellamichaels/gov1347_blog/posts/final_prediction.md

 ### Model 1 Results

 Note that this model included a calibration term for each state.
 Full model results with coefficients for each state are in the [appendix](final_appendix.md) but omitted here for space.
-Coefficients and confidence intervals are below:
+Coefficients, standard error, confidence intervals, and p-values are below:

 ![](../figures/r_poll_gt.png)
 ![](../figures/d_poll_gt.png)

-Democrat and Republican iterations of Model 1 had R-squared values of .835 and .738, indicating strong in-sample performance (explaining 70+% of in-sample variation)
+Democrat and Republican iterations of Model 1 had R-squared values of .835 and .738, respectively, indicating strong in-sample performance (explaining 70+% of in-sample variation)

 ## Model 2 Results

+Coefficients, standard error, confidence intervals, and p-values are below:

 ![](../figures/r_demo_gt.png)
 ![](../figures/d_demo_gt.png)

+Democrat and Republican iterations of Model 1 both had R-squared values of .075.
+Demographics can only explain so much of an election's result, but results were statistically significant.

+## Uncertainty

+Notably, many states have razor thin margins of victory.
+There are margins of less than 5% in ten states (shaded lighter) and less than 3% in AZ, FL, GA, IA, NC (collectively 163 electoral votes, more than enough to sway the election) and well within the margin of error of this model.